moq-wg/Implementations/Google.md

 - Forward SUBSCRIBE to one peer in the routing table for an inclusive namespace, or the default if not in the table. *Does NOT* support relay of PUBLISH_DONE.

+# Public Instances

+Google does not operate any public instances at this time.

+# Bug reports

+Email martin.h.duke@gmail.com, or message Martin Duke on the quicdev Slack.